 KEN GOUGE, CHAIR

 Ken is an arts development consultant, writer, director and freelance trainer with over 30 years’ experience working in the performing arts in England and Scotland.
 He was elected Fellow of the Royal Society of Arts in 1999.
 He founded three youth theatres, each writing, devising and performing original productions by and for young people.
 Somewhere Resting, a play he devised and directed with Wigan Young Peoples’ Theatre, won a Fringe First Award at the Edinburgh Festival.
-He was chair of the Drama panel for Arts Council England North West for four years and an adviser to the Drama Panel of Arts Council England.
+He was chair of the Drama Panel for Arts Council England North West for four years and an adviser to the Drama Panel of Arts Council England.
 His experience of touring theatre includes hosting the Manchester Royal Exchange Theatre’s first three national tours; managing venues at the Edinburgh Festival Fringe; designing and overseeing a new venue to receive small scale touring theatres and funding a professional touring company Pit Prop Theatre.
-He was the first national coordinator for Specialist Music Colleges for the Specials Schools and Academies Trust and wrote Drama in Schools – Second Edition, Arts Council England’s currant guidance on the teaching of drama for young people from five to 19.
+He was the first national coordinator for Specialist Music Colleges for the Specialist Schools and Academies Trust and wrote Drama in Schools – Second Edition, Arts Council England’s current guidance on the teaching of drama for young people from five to 19.
 He currently moderates the Arts Award across Scotland and England, a post he has held since its inception ten years ago, and sits on the board of Youth Theatre Arts Scotland.

 WILL ADAM, HONORARY SECRETARY